 “Nikki is fueled by the missed opportunities she has witnessed and lived through herself, by her optimism that the workplace can be better for her and the next generation, and by the incredible energy of the women she surrounds herself with every day.

 In the past she has been a Women’s Policy Institute Fellow of the Women’s Foundation of California, an honoree of Fresno’s 40 under 40 at age 28, and the recipient of the Women’s Empowerment Award at Central Washington University.
-She brings this breadth of experience and passion to her everyday challenge of helping women find their voices and lead both professionally and personally.”
+She brings this breadth of experience and passion to her everyday challenge of helping women and non-binary people find their voices and lead both professionally and personally.”